bcornelusse/ELEN0445-microgrids/storage.md

 # What we will do in this lecture

-We will review the main storage techgnologies and get an overview of their main properties.
+We will review the main storage technologies and get an overview of their main properties.

-The focus on energy storage technologies, management, and conversion requirements:
  - short electrochemistry and physical analysis
  - mostly how specific characteristics of each particular technology affect microgrid design, planning, and operation.